browserengineering/book/book/scheduling-and-threading.md

 ======================

 In order to separate rendering from event handler tasks and make it into a proper pipeline, we'll need to make it asynchronous.
-Instead of updating the subroutines right away, we'll set *dirty bits* indicating that a particular part of the pipeline needs updating.
+Instead of updating rendering right away, we'll set *dirty bits* indicating that a particular part of the pipeline needs updating.
 Then when the pipeline is run, we'll run the parts indicated by the dirty bits.
 We'll also need some way of *scheduling* the rendering pipeline to be updated at a given time in the future.

+Let's start with how to schedule the update, via a new `set_timeout` function.
+This function will run a callback at a specified time in the future.
-Start with schedule the update.
-You can do that by starting a new [Python thread][python-thread] via the `threading.Timer` class, which takes two
-parameters: a time delta from now, and a function to call when that time expires.
-Put them in a `set_timeout` function:
+You can do that by starting a new[Python thread][python-thread] via the `threading.Timer` class, which takes two parameters: a time delta from now, and a function to call when that time expires:

 [python-thread]: https://docs.python.org/3/library/threading.html